Cautions And Recommendations

 During the eye-in-hand calibration process, the calibration object is stationary, placed in robot’s workspace where the end-effector mounted camera can see it from different perspectives.
 The exact location of the calibration object is not important because it is not necessary to know its pose relative to the robot’s base.
 However, the calibration object must not move during the calibration and should, therefore, be tightly fixed.

 Temperature changes have some impact on performance.
 Hence it is recommended to ensure that the temperature during the hand-eye calibration is somewhat stable.
 This can be done with Warm-up procedure.
 It is a good idea to keep it similar to the working conditions when the system is going to be set in operation.
+To further reduce the impact of temperature dependent performance factors, enable Thermal Stabilization.

 Choosing the correct method